-Pension plan contributions payable - The District's accrued payroll and employee benefits included \$76,773 of outstanding pension contribution amounts payable to ASRS for the year ended June 30, 2020.
+Pension plan contributions payable - The District's accrued payroll and employee benefits included \$77,405 of outstanding pension contribution amounts payable to ASRS for the year ended June 30, 2022.

-Note 9 - Other Postemployment Benefits (OPEB)
+Note 8 - Other Postemployment Benefits (OPEB)

-The District follows Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, for certain postemployment health care benefits provided by the Northern Arizona Public Employee Benefit Trust (NAPEBT) and ASRS.
-Although an ASRS OPEB liability has been recorded at June 30, 2020, its plans have not been further disclosed due to the relative insignificance to the District's financial statements.
+The District follows Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, for certain postemployment health care benefits provided by the Northern Arizona Public Employee Benefit Trust (NAPEBT and ASRS.
+Although an ASRS OPEB asset has been recorded at June 30, 2022, its plans have not been further disclosed due to the relative insignificance to the District's financial statements and the OPEB liability recorded is the net amount of the liabilities and assets for all plans.

-Plan descriptions - The District, as part of the NAPEBT, has a single-employer plan for postemployment health care benefits.
-The District subsidizes the premium rates paid by retirees by allowing them to participate in the District's health care plan at reduced or blended group (implicitly subsidized) premium rates for both active and retired employees.
+Plan description - The District, as part of the NAPEBT, has a single-employer plan for postemployment health care benefits.
+The District subsidizes the premium rates paid by retirees by allowing them to participate in the District's health care plan at reduced or blended group (implicitly subsidized premium rates for both active and retired employees.
 These rates provide an implicit rate subsidy for retirees because, on an actuarial basis, their current and future claims are expected to result in higher costs to the plan on average than those of active employees.